LuciferChase/LuciferChase.github.io/_posts/2021-04-01-my-experience-in-4-afsb-varanasi-rajat-gupta.md

   overlay_image: /assets/images/nda.webp
   overlay_filter: 0.5
   teaser: /assets/images/nda.webp
 excerpt: Read Rajat's exciting journey to Varanasi and his experience in screening.
-Get to how he prepared and what mistakes you should avoid.
+Get to know how he prepared and what mistakes you should avoid.
 ---

 Hello everyone, Rajat Gupta this side.